rbondoc96/express-react-template/docs/code-standards.md

 ## CSS/SCSS <a name="s-css"></a>

 ### Indentation <a name="s-css-indentation"></a>
-Indetation will be 4 spaces to follow common CSS standards.
+Indentation will be 4 spaces to follow common CSS standards.

 ### Naming <a name="s-css-naming"></a>
 Naming CSS classes should follow the [BEM standard](https://getbem.com/naming/).